menacit/logging_course/26-linux_audit.md

 them in text-files or syslog.

 **P**luggable **A**uthentication **M**odules
-provides logging of (most) logins.
+provides logging of (most) login attempts.

 Let's look at some more options for inspection-based auditing on Linux.